JJJados/ReactNative-NodeJS-Application/README.md

-Just a personal side project to test user authentication with NodeJS and React Native.
+Just a personal side project to test user authentication, geolocation, and other features with NodeJS and React Native.